 The lexical rule in (66) adds a subject to the valence features of the noun and by doing so makes it parallel to predicative adjectives.
-The copula and verbs like seem and consider are treated as raising verbs that raise the element in SUBJ and make it their own subject or - in the case of consider - object.
+The copula and verbs like seem and consider

 Pollard and Sag suggest that the set of restrictions of the noun in the input of the rule is represented as the main semantic contribution of the resulting noun.
-So the contribution of teacher in (67b) is teacher'( $(\square)$ ), while it is $\square$ {teacher'( $(\square)$ }) for (67a).
+So the contribution of teacher in (67b) is teacher'( $\square$ ), while it is $\square$ {teacher'( $\square$ )} for (67a).
 As Pollard and Sag point out, this analysis does not extend to proper nouns like those in (1a) - repeated here as (69) - for semantic reasons.